roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Monitor and analyze the logs of nginx-ingress.md

 1. The alibaba-log-controller component is installed.

     By default, alibaba-log-controller is installed when you create a cluster.
 If this component is not installed, you can manually install it.
-For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
+For more information, see [Collect log files from containers by using Log Service](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log files from containers by using Log Service.md).

 2. The alibaba-log-controller component is updated.